What is culture?

 Language and culture are very closely connected.

-Let’s look at two cultures (and languages) that are quite different from each other: Korea and the United States.
+Let’s look at Korea and the United States.
+Culturally, these countries (and their respective languages) are quite different from each other.

 The concept of self in Korea is different than the concept of self in the United States.